Howard Rushmore: McCarthy

 On November 27, 1949, Rushmore published in the Journal-American allegations of communist infiltration of U.S. naval vessels.
 Though the facts of the article were invented by Rushmore, by coincidence the Federal Bureau of Investigation (FBI) was conducting its own investigation on the same matter.
 Initially, J. Edgar Hoover thought that Rushmore had access to genuine intelligence and ordered his telephone tapped.
-Later, in Olympia, Washington, Rushmore testified before the Canwell Committee, a state committee to investigate subversive activities at the University of Washington.
+In July 1948, in Olympia, Washington, Rushmore testified before the Canwell Committee, a state committee to investigate subversive activities at the University of Washington.
 There he switched the subject to Washington, D.C., waving a piece of paper that he claimed was an FBI report that named 150 federal employees as members of a Soviet spy ring.
 When FBI agents intercepted him in a hotel lobby and asked about the document, he showed them a four-page letter that he typed himself.
 Then, in the spring of 1953, Senator Joseph McCarthy asked Hoover about Rushmore's bonafides.
 The FBI's reply warned against relying on Rushmore's veracity: "[His] writings have proved unreliable, due to his tendency to sensationalize and blow up fragments of information."
 Though the FBI regarded Rushmore as a publicity seeker, McCarthy hired Rushmore anyway.